-- A developer may request to pay a fee instead of installing sidewalk by filing a written request at the time of permit application in the manner prescribed by the Director of Development Services.
-An applicant who has not filed a request at the time of application, may later amend the application to request to pay a fee instead of installing a sidewalk. - For a sidewalk required under subdivision requirements, the Director shall approve payment of a fee instead of installation of a sidewalk if the director determines that any of the following apply: - i.
-The property is used only for residential use and has not more than two (2) dwelling units;
+1. A developer may request to pay a fee instead of installing sidewalk by filing a written request at the time of permit application in the manner prescribed by the Director of Development Services.
+An applicant who has not filed a request at the time of application, may later amend the application to request to pay a fee instead of installing a sidewalk.

-- ii.
-On the date the property was subdivided, the land development regulations did not include a sidewalk requirement; - iii.
-Less than 50 percent of the block face on which the property is located has a sidewalk. - 3.
-The Director of Development Services may approve payment of a fee instead of installation of sidewalk if the director determines that installation is impractical - i.
-There are no sidewalks in the vicinity, and it is unlikely that there will be development nearby that would require installation of sidewalks; - Installation of the sidewalk would require removal of a protected tree or major obstruction within the right-of-way; - iii.
-An existing stormwater drainage ditch or similar public facility prevents the installation of the sidewalk, and neither the sidewalk nor the facility can be responsibility relocated to accommodate both the sidewalk and the drainage facility: - The topography would require the construction of a retaining wall more than two(2) feet high to accommodate the sidewalk; or - Other unusual circumstances make the sidewalk installation requirement unreasonable or inappropriate. - 4.
-The amount of the fee is the current sidewalk installation cost, as determined by the Engineering Design Manual. - 5.
-A fee paid under this section must be used to install a sidewalk or curb ramp in the City of Boerne or the ETJ. - 6.
+- 2. For a sidewalk required under subdivision requirements, the Director of Development Services may approve payment of a fee instead of installation of a sidewalk if the Director determines that any of the following apply: - i.
+On the date the property was subdivided, the land development regulations did not include a sidewalk requirement; - ii.
+Less than 50 percent of the block face on which the property is located has a sidewalk. - iii.
+There are no sidewalks in the vicinity, and it is unlikely that there will be development nearby that would require installation of sidewalks; - iv.
+An existing stormwater drainage ditch or similar public facility prevents the installation of the sidewalk, and neither the sidewalk nor the facility can be responsibility relocated to accommodate both the sidewalk and the drainage facility: - v.
+The topography would require the construction of a retaining wall more than two(2) feet high to accommodate the sidewalk; or - vi.
+Other unusual circumstances make the sidewalk installation requirement unreasonable or inappropriate. - 3.
+The amount of the fee is the current sidewalk installation cost, as determined by the Engineering Design Manual. - 4.
+A fee paid under this section must be used to install a sidewalk or curb ramp in the City of Boerne or the ETJ. - 5.
 The City may refund the fee to the applicant if it is not spent within 10 years of the date of its collection

-PRIVATE COMMON AREAS 7.4
+7.4 PRIVATE COMMON AREAS